rgallego87/3dchart/README.md

-# 3dchart in Vuejs with Plotly GUAY
+# 3dchart in Vuejs with Plotly HOLA

 ## Project setup